Jewel Prestage: Early life and education

-Jewel Prestage née Limar was born in Hutton, Louisiana to Sallie Bell Johnson and Brudis Leroy Limar, Sr. She was one of 16 children, although only 10 siblings lived to adulthood.
+Jewel Limar Prestage was born in Hutton, a small community in Vernon Parish, Louisiana, to Sallie Bell Johnson and Brudis Leroy Limar, Sr. She was one of 16 children, although only 10 siblings lived to adulthood.
 She moved at a young age to Alexandria, Louisiana where she was baptized at the True Vine Missionary Baptist Church.
 At the age of 16, Prestage graduated as the valedictorian from Peabody High School.

 She started in the fall of 1948 at Southern University.
 Prestage was inducted into the Alpha Kappa Alpha sorority through the Beta Psi chapter in 1950.
 She majored in political science and graduated summa cum laude in 1951.
 Prestage met her husband, Dr. James Jordan Prestage, while attending Southern University.
 They married in 1953, after he returned from his military service in the Korean War.

-After completing undergrad, she attended graduate school at the University of Iowa.
+She wanted to continue into graduate school, but African Americans were not allowed admission to the only Louisiana public university that offered a doctoral program in political science, Louisiana State University.
+In order to maintain segregation, the state legislature paid $375 per semester for Prestage to attend graduate school at the University of Iowa.
 In 1952, she received a master's degree and completed a doctorate in 1954 at the age of 22.
+She was inducted into Pi Sigma Alpha, the National Political Science Honor Society.

 As a student at the University of Iowa, she recalled not having any African American professors or mentors, so she relied on Southern University for Black male political science mentors.
 There were no female political science mentors at Southern University that Prestage could find.
 Prestage strived to remedy this lack of representation throughout her career.